How Grants are Approved

 Triage

-All grant applications are initially reviewed by members of the Scientific Advisory Committee (SAC), who evaluate each submission with a YES or NO response.
-Applications receiving more than 50% YES votes typically proceed to the external review stage.
+All grant applications are initially reviewed by members of the Scientific Advisory Committee (SAC).
+Studies receiving the highest proportion of positive responses will proceed to external review.

 4